josebarrios23/json-server-starter/readme.md

 # JSON Server Starter

+As a Frontend Developer, you might want to have a project where you simply show off your Frontend skills (e.g. ReactJS Skills, CSS Skills, DOM Manipulation Skills).

-As a Frontend Developer, you do not always want to take the time to create a Back End REST API and Node Server.
-Maybe you want to show off your React Skills or your CSS Skills.
+Maybe you only want to be a Frontend Dev.
+You do not always have to take the time to create a Back End REST API and Node Server if this is your intention.

 This JSON Server can allow you to create data on your backend as if you are using a database.
 You will have the ability to run full CRUD (GET, POST, PUT/PATCH, DELETE)